BharathBrahma/LP/ArchitectPts.md

     - Workflow, Workflow_def, Task, Task_def (Input keys, output keys)
     - Topics, queues, database tables for storing the workflow, task details
     - Each task and workflow have statuses like COM, ERR, INPRG, COMWR
-5. Workers
+5. **Workers**
    - Database Worker, PFI (Publish Invoice), Delivery Area Surcharges, General Ledger
    - Work asynchronously connected with queues and re-publish messages back to the orchestrator topic with a status
    - Based on status message , orchestrator would trigger the next task in the workflow
-7. Rating Engine
+7. **Rating Engine**
+   - Heart of the rating infrastructure
+   - I have been involved in the complete design from the scratch and even today I work on it
+   - REST Endpoint and easy to manage versions of it, highly scalable
+   - Itenary manager : Aggregation, Computation and Disposition
+   - Stations
+   - Third party Web Service calls : Dynamic fuel, eDD, Customer Account ( Cash status ), GRD, Location Information ( zipcode is pickup, delivery, postal delivery available)
+   -
-8. Data propagation
+9. Data propagation
-9. Push-Pull architecture for pricing
+10. Push-Pull architecture for pricing
-10. Role of Policy Grids for configurable rules
+11. Role of Policy Grids for configurable rules

 ### CI/CD Configuration: